mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

 = 1.0.3 =
+* New: Hero banner patterns.
+* New: Counter patterns.
+* New: Wide banner patterns.
+* New: Announcement bar patterns.
+* New: Contact info patterns.
-* New: Added new patterns.
+* New: Pricing patterns.

 = 1.0.2 =
 * New: Added Scroll to top feature.